GerritCodeReview/homepage/pages/site/community/bug-fixing.md

 ## Who is allowed to fix bugs?

 Anyone who has accepted [the CLA for the Gerrit Code Review project](https://gerrit-review.googlesource.com/Documentation/dev-cla.html)!
-If you feel like contributing and need a place to start you will always find bugs that need fixing, big and small, on the [issue-tracker](https://www.gerritcodereview.com/issues.html).
+If you feel like [contributing](/contributing.html) and need a place to start you will always find bugs that need fixing, big and small, on the [issue tracker](https://issues.gerritcodereview.com/).
+For more information on how the project uses the tracker, see the [Issue Tracking][issue-tracking] documentation.

 _Consider bugs in "accepted" state first since these have already been through triage._